 Tiger Stadium sold record amount of beer for LSU-Florida

-BATON ROUGE - LSU played an exciting game on the field against Florida Saturday, but things were just as wild in the stands.
+BATON ROUGE - LSU played an exciting game on the field against Florida Saturday, but things were just as lively in the stands.

 According to numbers released by LSU Athletics, Tiger Stadium concession stands sold more than 54,000 alcoholic beverages throughout the game.